rachaelbabister/from-house-to-home-api/README.md

 - At the bottom of the deploy section, make sure you are connected to the main branch and then click Deploy Branch.
 - You can then view your live site.

-### **How to Fork**
+## **How to Fork**

-To fork a repository on Github, follow these steps:
+To fork a repository on GitHub, follow these steps:

-- Log in to Github - or step up a new account.
+- Log in to GitHub - or set up a new account.
 - Click on the repository name.
 - Click the Fork button in the top right corner.

-### **How to Clone**
+## **How to Clone**

-To clone a repository on Github, follow these steps:
+To clone a repository on GitHub, follow these steps:

-- Log in to Github - or step up a new account.
+- Log in to GitHub - or set up a new account.
 - Find or create your repository.
 - Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 - Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 - Type 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

+---
+# **Credits**

+All credits and acknowledgements have been detailed in the main [Frontend Repo README document](https://github.com/rachaelbabister/from-house-to-home?tab=readme-ov-file#credits).